Valparai: Transport

 Valparai is at a distance of 64 km from Pollachi; 80 km from Udumalaipettai;110 km from Coimbatore;115 km from Dharapuram; 130 km from Tiruppur; 154 km from Munnar; 107 km from Chalakudy; 129 km from Nelliampathi; 110 km from Palakkad; 153 km from Thrissur.The road from Pollachi to Valparai has 40 hairpin bends.
 It takes about 2 hours to reach Valparai from Pollachi on State Highway 78.
-TNSTC operates buses from Valparai to Pollachi, Coimbatore, Tiruppur, Udumalaipettai, Dharapuram and Palani.
+TNSTC operates buses from Valparai to Pollachi, Salem, Coimbatore, Tiruppur, Udumalaipettai, Dharapuram and Palani.
 Valparai is connected to Athirappilly Falls by road and is 107 km from Valparai to Chalakudi.
 It was 597 kilometres from chennai to valparai (by making halt in coimbatore).

 Politics

-The Valparai assembly constituency is a Scheduled Caste constituency and forms part of Pollachi Lok Sabha constituency.
+The Valparai Assembly constituency is a Scheduled Caste reserved legislative assembly constituency and forms part of Pollachi Lok Sabha constituency.

 Wildlife

 Valparai receives among the highest rainfall in the region during the monsoons (around June).
-There will be no animals wandering around during the monsoon period (june), mostly wild boar, gaurs, and lion-tail macaques can be noticed.
 The plantations in the town are surrounded by evergreen forests.
 The region is an elephant tract and is known to have many leopards.
 The drive to the town from Pollachi passes through the Indira Gandhi Wildlife Sanctuary noted for Bengal tiger, elephants, boars, lion-tailed macaques, gaur, spotted deer, sambar, and giant squirrels.
 The area is also rich in birds, including the great hornbill, and hosts seasonal migrant birds such as the grey wagtail.

 The Valparai range is habitat to the Nilgiri tahr, an endemic wild ungulate.
 These mountain goats inhabit the high ranges and prefer open terrain, cliffs and grass-covered hills, a habitat largely confined to altitudes from 1200 to 2600m in the southern Western Ghats.
 Their territory extended far and wide all along these hills in the past, but, because of hunting and large-scale habitat destruction, they now exist only in a few isolated sites like the Anaimalai Hills.
 The human-elephant conflict here is a delicate issue.
 The tea plantations are a hindrance to the movement of wildlife, particularly elephants who walk large distances to reach water bodies and feeding areas.